cedar-policy/rfcs/text/0027-record-as-map.md

 ### Workarounds

+#### Records wtih optional attributes

 A `map` is only needed when the keys are truly unknown statically.
-If the list of keys can be known, one can also create a record type that enumerates every key as optional.
+If the list of keys is known, one can also create a record type that enumerates every key as optional.
+In sum: Every time you create a policy that writes a map key as a literal, the validator will complain if that key is not in the schema.
+Just add the key to the schema, and the new policy will validate, along with the old ones.
 Changing the schema to constantly extend the list of valid keys may be tedious, however.
+If policies are being constructed on the fly, e.g., by a service's users, a schema update on each policy addition may not be feasible.

+#### Sets of records as key-value pairs

-The lack of a `map` type can be worked around using `set` in some cases.
+The lack of a `map` type can sometimes be worked around using a `set` of records which contain key-value pairs.
 For example, to encode tags and you only care about whether a tag exists (and the value it maps to) then `set<{key:String, value:String}` is sufficient.
 With this type you can write
 ```
 permit(...)
 when {